Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="format"></a>Formato

-una letra seguida de 6-8 dígitos sin espacios ni delimitadores
+una letra seguida de 6 a 8 dígitos sin espacios ni delimitadores

 ### <a name="pattern"></a>Patrón